2025 Los Angeles Angels season

 The 2025 Los Angeles Angels season was the 65th season of the Angels franchise in the American League, the 60th in Anaheim, and their 60th season playing their home games at Angel Stadium.

 In June, manager Ron Washington stepped away from the club indefinitely to undergone a quadruple bypass to remove blockages from his heart valves; bench coach Ray Montgomery took over as interim manager.
-The team was 36-38 when Washington began his leave, but finished this season with a 72-90 record with Montgomery.
+The team was 36-38 when Washington began his leave, but finished this season with a 72–90 record with Montgomery.
 It was their tenth consecutive losing season, extending a franchise record.
-After the season, it was announced that Washington wouldn’t return as manager for 2026.
+They also missed the postseason for a franchise-record 11th consecutive year, having not made the playoffs since 2014.
+After the season, it was announced that Washington would not return as manager for 2026.

 On September 20, Mike Trout hit his 400th career home run off Rockies pitcher Jaden Hill in the eighth inning.
-He became the 59th player to reach that milestone and the second active player to do so, joining Giancarlo Stanton.
+He became the 59th player to reach this milestone and the second active player to do so, joining Giancarlo Stanton.

+The Los Angeles Angels drew an average home attendance of 32,290, the 13th-highest of all MLB teams.